w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Some features are common to the NFT world, such as:

 - Buying an item up for sale.
-- Creating (i.e. mint) and burn (i.e. destroy) a collection of items or a single item (burning must be signed either by the admin of the collection or the owner).
-The creation of an item usually involves setting some attributes specific to that item (an this is actually what drives the value of the item).
-The creation of a collection also involves the specification of the maximum number of items the collection has (an this also will drive the value of the collection's items in the future).
+- Creating (i.e., mint) and burning (i.e., destroy) a collection of items or a single item (burning must be signed either by the admin of the collection or the owner).
+Creating an item usually involves setting some attributes specific to that item.
+Creating a collection also requires the specification of the maximum number of items.

   [Different settings](https://github.com/paritytech/substrate/pull/12483) are available for minting
   collections: